End-to-End Quantum Algorithms for the Jones Polynomial: Non-Fibonacci error detection and the conjugate trick

+so the conjugate trick can't recover any information.
+Therefore, we will now consider the case where the change in phase error is roughly zero within a single measurement shot, but may be arbitrarily different between measurement shots.
 We will assume that we are estimating the amplitude of a single bitstring $\bra{s}U_B\ket{s}$, and extend this to the case of trace estimation later.
 We call this the \emph{shot-level conjugate trick}.
 Consider batching together four different measurements into a single circuit: the real and imaginary parts of $R$, and the real and imaginary parts of $R^*$.
 We assume that they all have the same phase error because they are within the same circuit (which is not too large).
 For measurement shot $i$, define the following random variables, corresponding to the measurement outcomes of each of the four parts respectively: